PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 ## Examine Your GPU Utilization

 Use tools like [jobstats](https://researchcomputing.princeton.edu/support/knowledge-base/job-stats#jobstats), [gpudash](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing#gpudash) and [stats.rc](https://researchcomputing.princeton.edu/support/knowledge-base/job-stats#stats.rc) to measure your GPU utilization.
-You can also do this on the [compute node in real time](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing#gpu-utilization).
+You can also do this on a [compute node in real time](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing#gpu-utilization).

+Note that GPU utilization as measured using nvidia-smi is only a measure of the fraction of the time that a GPU kernel is running on the GPU.
+It says nothing about how many CUDA cores are being used or how efficiently the GPU kernels have been written.
+However, for codes used by large communities, one can generally associate GPU utilization with overall GPU efficiency.
+For a more accurate measure of GPU utilization, use [Nsight Systems or Nsight Compute](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing#profiling) to measure the occupancy.

 ## Step 3: Work through the Performance Tuning Guide